gluster/glusterdocs/docs/Administrator Guide/Setting Up Volumes.md

     > - Make sure you start your volumes before you try to mount them or
     > else client operations after the mount will hang.

-    > - GlusterFS will fail to create a dispersed volume if more than one brick of a disperse set is present on the same peer.
+    > - GlusterFS will fail with a warning to create a dispersed volume if more than one brick of a disperse set is present on the same peer.

-    >

     >         # gluster volume create <volname> disperse 3 server1:/brick{1..3}
-    >         volume create: <volname>: failed: Multiple bricks of a replicate volume are present on the same server.
+    >         volume create: <volname>: failed: Multiple bricks of a disperse volume are present on the same server.
 This setup is not optimal.
-    >         Do you still want to continue creating the volume? (y/n)

-    >  Use the `force` option at the end of command if you want to create the volume in this case.
+Bricks should be on different nodes to have best fault tolerant configuration.
+Use 'force' at the end of the command if you want to override this behavior.

-## Creating Distributed Dispersed Volumes
+## **Creating Distributed Dispersed Volumes**

 Distributed dispersed volumes are the equivalent to distributed replicated volumes, but using dispersed subvolumes instead of replicated ones.